Back to Blog

 3. Take Mock Exams Under Realistic Conditions

-Our app includes 16 timed mock exams that simulate the real test — 20 questions in 45 minutes with the same pass requirements.
-Taking these under test conditions builds confidence and reveals weak spots.
+Our app includes 16 timed mock exams that simulate the real test: 20 questions in 45 minutes with the same pass requirements.
+Sitting these under test conditions builds confidence and shows up your weak spots.

 4. Use Focused Practice to Fix Weak Spots

-The app automatically tracks every question you answer incorrectly.
-The focused practice feature lets you re‑test only those questions until you master them.
+The app tracks every question you answer incorrectly.
+Focused practice then lets you re-test only those questions until you get them right.
 This is the most efficient way to improve between attempts.

 5. Study in Your Own Language First